Corner detectors module #include "diplib/detection.h"

 void

-), except it has no parameter to tune.
-The ratio
+(see dip::HarrisCornerDetector), except this one has no parameter to tune.

 This function is equivalent to: